-Directive 2014/36/EU, adopted in February 2014, regulates the conditions of entry and stay of third-country nationals for the purpose of employment as seasonal workers.
+Directive 2014/36/EU, adopted in February 2014, regulates the conditions of entry and residence of third-country nationals for the purpose of employment as seasonal workers.
 Migrant seasonal workers are allowed to stay legally and temporarily in the EU for a maximum period of between five and nine months (depending on the Member State) to carry out an activity dependent on the passing of seasons, while retaining their principal place of residence in a third country.
 The directive also clarifies the set of rights to which such migrant workers are entitled.

 Directive 2014/66/EU on conditions of entry and residence of third-country nationals in the framework of an intra-corporate transfer was adopted on 15 May 2014.
 It is to be transposed by 29 November 2016, and will make it easier for businesses and multinational corporations to temporarily relocate their managers, specialists and trainee employees to their branches or subsidiaries located in the European Union.
 The first report on its implementation is due by the end of November 2019.

-On 25 March 2013, the Commission put forward a new proposal (COM(2013) 151) for a directive improving the existing legislative instruments applicable to third-country nationals seeking entry to the EU for the purposes of study or research (Directives 2004/114/EC and 2005/71/EC).
-The European Parliament and the Council reached a political agreement at the end of 2015.
-The final text will be published at the beginning of 2016 and will then enter into force.
+On 25 March 2013, the Commission put forward a proposal (COM(2013)0151) for a directive improving the existing legislative instruments applicable to third-country nationals seeking entry to the EU for the purposes of study or research (Directives 2004/114/EC and 2005/71/EC).
+The new directive (2016/801/EU) was adopted on 11 May 2016 and an assessment of its implementation must be submitted by 23 May 2023 at the latest.

-Finally, the status of third-country nationals who are long-term residents in the European Union is still regulated by Council Directive 2003/109/EC, as amended in 2011 to extend its scope to refugees and other beneficiaries of international protection.
+Lastly, the status of third-country nationals who are long-term residents in the European Union is still regulated by Council Directive 2003/109/EC, as amended in 2011 to extend its scope to refugees and other beneficiaries of international protection.

 In April 2010, the Commission presented the third edition of the Handbook on Integration for policy-makers and practitioners, and in July 2011 it adopted the European Agenda for the Integration of Third-Country Nationals.
 In addition, since 2009 two instruments have been created to deal with the issue of integration: the European Integration Forum (organised by the Commission and the European Economic and Social Committee) and the European Website on Integration (http://ec.europa.eu/ewsi/en/).
 In January 2015, the scope of the European Integration Forum was extended, transforming it into the European Migration Forum.
 Lastly, in June 2016 the Commission put forward an action plan, setting out a policy framework and practical steps to help Member States integrate the 20 million non-EU nationals legally resident in the EU.

 Parliament actively supports the introduction of a European immigration policy.
-On the admission of third-country nationals, it has called for the development of legal means, and, in particular, measures to reduce incentives for irregular immigration.
+On the admission of third-country nationals, it has called for the development of legal instruments, and, in particular, measures to reduce incentives for irregular immigration.

 In its resolution on the Stockholm Programme, adopted on 25 November 2009, Parliament urged that integration, immigration and asylum policies be built on full respect for fundamental rights.
 It once again deplored refoulement and collective expulsions to countries where human rights are not respected.
 Parliament has always stressed the importance of addressing the needs of the most vulnerable groups, such as refugees and minors.

 Since the entry into force of the Lisbon Treaty, Parliament has been actively involved in the adoption of new legislation dealing with immigration.
-For instance, it played a pivotal role in the drafting and approval of the ‘Return’ and ‘Single Permit’ Directives.
+For instance, it played a pivotal role in the drafting and adoption of the ‘Return’ and ‘Single Permit’ Directives.